puppetlabs/puppet-specifications/language/types_values_variables.md

 `Callable` is the type of callable elements; functions and lambdas.
 The `Callable` type will typically not be used literally in the Puppet Language until there is support for functions written in the Puppet Language.
-`Callable` is of importance for those that write functions in Ruby and want to type check lambdas that are given as arguments to functions in Ruby.
+`Callable` is of importance for those who write functions in Ruby and want to type check lambdas that are given as arguments to functions in Ruby.
 They are also important in error messages when communicating why a given set of arguments do not match a signature.